Driving on licences from all other countries and students on a foreign licence

 If you hold a driving licence from a designated country you may apply to exchange it for a NI one up to five years after becoming a resident here.

-If you don't hold a licence, or your licence was not issued in a designated country, you will need to apply for a provisional licence and pass a driving test.
+If you do not hold a licence you will need to apply for a provisional licence and pass a driving test.
 You will be able to take a test and obtain a full licence once you have been in NI for six months.

 International driving permits